dreamhb/dreamhb.github.io/_posts/2019-03-15-Java-Processes-And-Threads.md

 **procedure**
 Thread.start() --> nativeCreate --> java_lang_thread.Thread_nativeCreate --> thread(art/runtime).CreateNativeThread --> JNIEnvExt::Create --> pthread_create
-Ether JNIENVExt::Create or pthread_create failed, a OutOfMemory runtime exception will be through
+Either JNIENVExt::Create or pthread_create failed, a OutOfMemory runtime exception will be through

 Q4: How does Thread run code in it ?
 > A4: There is only one thread the main thread, the main static method will be run in it.